-During the Reporting Year, the Group did not record work-related injury or fatality of employees, nor any lost days due to work injury.
+In the past three years including the Reporting Year, no work-related fatalities or lost days due to work injury were recorded.

 DEVELOPMENT AND TRAINING

 Nurturing talents is a key factor of the Group's advancement.
 The Group firmly believes that trainings help improve competency of staff and facilitate all-rounded personal development.
 Therefore, the Group spares no efforts in the aspects of development and training.
 For example, for employees who attend courses or participate in seminars related to their professions, the Group will bear relevant fees and expenses for development and training.
 The Group is always improving in-house training schemes, and provides related internal trainings, including sales techniques, methods for communication with clients and fashion sense, so as to enhance knowledge and skills of employees required for their positions.
 The Group also encourages employees to set up personal development goals and foster growth alongside the Group.